Should I Refuse a Breathalyzer Test?

 - License re-instatement fee of several hundred dollars at the end of suspension

-If you have any previous OVI convictions on your record and refuse a BAC test, the court will likely increase the length of time of your suspension.
+If you have any previous OVI convictions on your record and refuse a Breathalyzer, the court will likely increase the length of time of your suspension.

 These penalties can apply even if you are not convicted of an OVI.
 This is a very important note: many drivers think that, by refusing to take the Breathalyzer, they are avoiding all penalties by avoiding an OVI conviction; however, they may still end up with penalties from the refusal.

-If you do refuse a BAC test, know that all is not lost.
+If you do refuse a BAC test, know that all is not lost!
 You are allowed to appeal an automatic license suspension for a number of reasons.
+An OVI attorney can help you fight the penalties of Breathalyzer refusal.

 With all that said, why would you want to refuse to take a chemical test?
 One reason is that, if you take the test and your results show that your BAC is more than 0.17, the penalties and charges you face will be more severe.
 Another is that it may be more difficult for prosecutors to build a case against you if you refuse to take all field sobriety and chemical tests.